poooi/plugin-navy-album/docs/maintenance.md

 We'll need to maintain a list of known map bgm ids.

+TODO: we now need new ways of doing this.

 ```javascript
 // wait for this command to finish, then proceed.
 for (let i = 1; i < 200; ++i) {